NorESMhub/NorESM/doc/configurations/platforms.rst

 Virtual Machine with Conda (@ https://www.nrec.no/ for example)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes how to install all the software environment (including compilers and libraries) needed to run CESM/NorESM on a Virtual Machine (like those available on the Norwegian Research and Education Cloud, the Coogle Cloud Platform, etc.), but a similar process allows to run the models on a personal computer, laptop or desktop running **Centos7** (this distribution is convenient to use since it already contains most of the essential software packages).
+This section describes how to install all the software environment (including compilers and libraries) needed to run CESM/NorESM on a Virtual Machine (like those available on the Norwegian Research and Education Cloud, the Google Cloud Platform, etc.), but a similar process allows to run the model(s) on a personal computer, laptop or desktop running **Centos7** (this distribution is convenient to use since it already contains most of the essential software packages).

 The objective here is not to compete against HPCs in terms of sheer computing power, but to satisfy the everyday needs of the vast majority of CESM/NorESM developpers in terms of model development, debugging or testing, as well as for training/teaching purposes.